nickfargo/omicron/README.md

 Given an `array` of keys, return an object with those keys all set to `null`.

-## The Circling
+## Circling

 ### stringFunction( fn )

 Return the function `fn`, with its `toString` method set to itself.
-Breaks stuff, like `type`, but can be useful for, say, devtools-inspecting the value of a getter.
+Might break stuff, like `type`, but can be useful for, say, devtools-inspecting the value of a getter.

 ### valueFunction( fn )

 Same as above, but for `valueOf` instead of `toString`.

-## The Returning
+## Returning

 ### noConflict